 The Mittelplate field is located in the Wadden Sea.
 It is Germany’s largest oil field and also produces more oil than any other in the country.
 Wintershall Dea is the sole shareholder.
 An artificial drilling and production island was constructed seven kilometres off Friedrichskoog to enable production, while strict environmental and safety standards were developed.
-Mittelplate is one of the main pillars of crude oil production in Germany: More than 35 million tons of oil have been produced from the field and it is estimated a further 15 to 20 million tons can be recovered.
+Mittelplate is one of the main pillars of crude oil production in Germany: More than 35 million tons of oil have been produced from the field and another 15 million tons are currently considered to be recoverable from today’s point of view.*

 Emlichheim - A reliable source for more than 70 years

 One of the oldest oil fields in Germany is situated in Emlichheim on the Dutch border.
 The company has been recovering oil there at a consistently high level for more than 70 years – a world record.
 That is made possible by steam flooding, where hot steam is injected under pressure into the reservoir.
 The oil trapped in the rock becomes less viscous and flows more easily to the wells.
 As a result, up to 40 per cent of the oil in the reservoir can be recovered instead of the usual one-third.

 GAS PRODUCTION LOWER SAXONY